SSWConsulting/SSW.Rules.Content/rules/interfaces-abstract-classes/rule.md

 }
 ```

 It's similar to an interface.
-It defines a property called amount and a method called processPayment. processPayment will change depending on the payment method.
-There is also a receipt method, and unlike the processPayment method, it should be the same for all kinds of payment methods.
-This receipt method can be directly implemented in an abstract class but not in an interface.​
+It defines a property called `amount` and a method called `processPayment`. `processPayment` will change depending on the payment method.
+There is also a `receipt` method, and unlike the `processPayment` method, it should be the same for all kinds of payment methods.
+This `receipt` method can be directly implemented in an abstract class but not in an interface.​

 This abstract class would then be used to define different types of payments, such as Bank Transfer or Credit Card Payment: